abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

     Alphabet(String a) { }		// mandatory; can only be private or package-access

-    // create an optional instance field and its getter to access - "Z", "Y", "X" }
+    // create an optional instance field and set its value in the constructor
+    // create and use its getter to access - "Z", "Y", "X" }
 ```